 Export of goods arrived at 77,51 million USD, which made up 140% as compared to 2017.
 Import of goods totalled 143,83 million USD making up 126% correspondingly.

 Export of services reached 56,14 million USD (168%) while import of services arrived at 233,51 million USD showing 228% as compared to 2016.

 In 2019, the aggregate volume of trade increased by 34,3% as compared to 2018 and reached 715,6 million USD.

-Export of services in 2019 made up 86,8 million USD or 148% while import of services amounted to 306 million USD or 121% as compared to the corresponding period of 2018.
+Export of goods in 2019 almost doubled and reached 153,2 million USD (197,7%).
+Import of goods amounted to 169,6 million USD or increased by 118% as compared to the corresponding period of 2018.
+Export of services made up 86,8 million USD or 148% while import of services amounted to 306 million USD or 121% as compared to the corresponding period of 2018.

-Irish CRH company, which is among the leading global diversified building materials businesses in the world, employing 77,600 people at 3,100 locations worldwide, came to the Ukrainian market in 1999 and since has been successfully advancing its production of construction materials based on the acquired Ukrainian enterprises, in particular “podillya Cement”, OJSC “Cement” (Odesa), PJSC “Mykolaivcement”, “Bila Tserkva Concrete Plant”, Popilnya Quarry”, and “Bekhiv Quarry”.
+Irish CRH company, which is among the leading global diversified building materials businesses in the world, employing 77,600 people at 3,100 locations worldwide, came to the Ukrainian market in 1999 and since has been successfully advancing its production of construction materials based on the acquired Ukrainian enterprises, in particular, “podillya Cement”, OJSC “Cement” (Odesa), PJSC “Mykolaivcement”, “Bila Tserkva Concrete Plant”, Popilnya Quarry”, and “Bekhiv Quarry”.